Croissants with jam. That's it! Just a few ingredients result in a delicious dessert that will put a smile on your face. Ready to serve in 30 minutes.

 - icing sugar for dusting

+- Fill and form croissants: Place about 1 teaspoon of jam at the base of each triangle and roll up the croissants starting at the bottom.
 Place the croissants on the prepared baking tray with the seam facing down.
 Bend in the edges to create a crescent shape.

-Beat the egg yolk and the milk in a small bowl using a fork.
+- Egg wash: Beat the egg yolk and the milk in a small bowl using a fork.
 Brush the croissants with the egg mixture.

-Bake for about 17 - 20 minutes or until deeply golden (check the packet's instructions regarding the baking time as well).
+- Bake for about 17 - 20 minutes or until deeply golden (check the packet's instructions regarding the baking time as well).

-Let cool on a wire rack and dust with icing sugar just before serving.
+- Let cool on a wire rack and dust with icing sugar just before serving.